kurapica/PLoop/README.md

-event           |the event used to handle the property value changes, if it's value is string, an event will be created: handler         |the function used to handle the property value changes, unlike the event, the handler is used to notify the class or interface itself, normally this is used combine with **field** (or auto-gen field), so the class or interface only need to act based on the value changes : static          |true if the property is a static property throwable       |true if the property's set method'll throw errors
+event           |the event used to handle the property value changes, if it's value is string, an event will be created: handler         |the function used to handle the property value changes, unlike the event, the handler is used to notify the class or interface itself, normally this is used combine with **field** (or auto-gen field), so the class or interface only need to act based on the value changes : static          |true if the property is a static property indexer         |true if the property is an indexer property throwable       |true if the property's set method'll throw errors

 We'll see examples for each case: